Skip to content

 3. Aim for a 50% gross profit margin

 I’m a strong advocate of targeting a 50% gross profit margin.
-If a job costs you $1,500 in labor and materials, you should charge at least $3,000.
+If a construction job costs you $1,500 in labor and materials, you should charge at least $3,000.

 Many contractors underprice their services, leading to slim margins that barely keep their businesses afloat.
 By aiming for a higher profit margin, you’ll make more and have the resources to grow and sustain your business.